blairg23/Particle-Simulator/README.md

-Particle Simulator
+ParticleSimulator
 ===========

-Particle Simulator written in Python using the OpenGL libraries
+Particle physics simulator written in Python using the OpenGL libraries.